Bugles in the Afternoon: Production

-Development

-The film was based on a novel by Ernest Haycox that was published in 1944 and was serialised in The Saturday Evening Post.
-The New York Times called it "competent".
+The film is based on a novel by Ernest Haycox that was serialized in 1944 issues of The Saturday Evening Post.

-In May 1944, William Cagney purchased the screen rights intending to make it a vehicle for his brother James Cagney.
-It was the first of six films William Cagney was to make for United Artists; the others were to be Blood on the Sun, Only the Valiant, Port Royal, The Stray Lamb and an untitled mystery romance.
-In August 1944 Ring Lardner Jnr was assigned to write the script, which was intended to star James Cagney.
+In May 1944, William Cagney purchased the screen rights to the story, intending it as a vehicle for his brother James Cagney.
+In August 1944, Ring Lardner Jr. was assigned to write the script.

-The movie was meant to follow Blood on the Sun, but was put back when Cagney elected to make The Time of Your Life instead.
+The film was intended to follow James Cagney's Blood on the Sun (1945), but it was shelved when he instead elected to star in The Time of Your Life.

-By March 1949 the Cagney deal with United Artists had ended, and William Cagney signed a three-picture deal with Warner Bros; the films were to be Only the Valiant, A Lion in the Streets and Bugles in the Afternoon.
-In September 1950, William Cagney announced Harry Brown was writing the script.

-In February 1951, Warners, which hoped that Errol Flynn would play the lead, announced that Harry Brown and Geoffrey Home had written the script and that filming would start in May.
-In April, Roy Rowland, who had signed a long-term deal with Cagney Productions (CP), was going to direct; he left for Utah to scout locations, and CP was still hopeful that Flynn would star.
+By March 1949, William Cagney signed a three-picture deal with Warner Bros.
+In September 1950, he announced that Harry Brown was writing the script.
+In February 1951, Warner Bros., which hoped that Errol Flynn would play the lead, announced that Brown and Geoffrey Home had written the script and that filming would begin in May.
+In April, Roy Rowland, who had signed a long-term deal with Cagney Productions, was slated to direct.
+He visited Utah to scout locations.

-In April, William Cagney announced he had signed Ray Milland to star and that Helena Carter, David Brian and Robert Preston would co-star.
-(Carter had previously made Kiss Tomorrow Goodbye with Cagney.)
-Ward Bond was also mentioned.
-Then, by May, Brian – who had refused to make the film and was put on suspension – was replaced by Hugh Marlowe, borrowed from 20th Century Fox, and Bond – who had to go and make The Quiet Man – was replaced by James Millican.
+In April, Ray Milland was announced as the film's star, with Helena Carter, David Brian and Robert Preston also cast.
+However, Brian refused to appear in the film and was suspended.
+He was replaced by Hugh Marlowe, borrowed from Twentieth Century-Fox.
+Ward Bond, who had been cast as Sgt.
+Hines, withdrew to instead appear in The Quiet Man and was replaced by James Millican.
 Forrest Tucker joined the cast by June, presumably in the role intended for Preston.

-Filming

 Filming took place in June 1951.
-Parts of the film were shot in Johnson Canyon, Long Canyon, Asay Creek, Kanab Canyon, Aspen Mirror Lake, and Strawberry Valley in Utah.
+Parts of the film were shot in Johnson Canyon, Long Canyon, Asay Creek, Kanab Canyon, Aspen Mirror Lake and Strawberry Valley in Utah.
+More than 200 residents of the area around southern Utah and northern Arizona appear in the film as extras.
 In late June, the unit returned from Utah.

+Release

+The film's world premiere was held at the Utah Theater in Salt Lake City, Utah on February 18, 1952.
+Ray Milland attended the premiere and was presented with a silver cavalry bugle as a gift from the state to Jack Warner in gratitude for the production of two recent Warner Bros. films in Utah, Bugles in the Afternoon and The Lion and the Horse, which had not yet been released.

+Reception

+In a contemporary review for The New York Times, critic Howard Thompson called the film "a rickety and transparent effort" and wrote: "Whatever the dynamics of the Ernest Haycox novel of the title, here is a slow-baked series of rough-and-ready cliches, with a few battle flourishes added as proof, apparently, that Mr. Cagney didn't stint on the budget. ...
+[A] generally unimaginative scenario. written by Geoffrey Homes and Harry Brown, retelling an already time-worn tale, has been poked along with such leaden pretentiousness by director Roy Fowland that this film should be given back to tile Indians.
+And judging by the expressions of the contributing Sioux, they want no part of it."